Masato0530/furima-35867/README.md

 ## Association

-- has_many :user
+- belongs_to :user
-- has_many :items
+- belongs_to :items
+- has_one :buys